Which of the following statements correctly describes chirality i... | Channels for Pearson+

 1

-Understand the concept of chirality: Chirality in organic chemistry refers to a property of a molecule that makes it non-superimposable on its mirror image.
-This is similar to how left and right hands are mirror images but cannot be perfectly aligned on top of each other.
+Understand the concept of chirality: Chirality in organic chemistry refers to a molecule's ability to exist in two non-superimposable mirror image forms, much like left and right hands.

-Identify the structural feature that leads to chirality: A common cause of chirality in organic molecules is the presence of a chiral center, typically a carbon atom bonded to four different substituents.
-This creates two non-superimposable mirror images, known as enantiomers.
+Identify the key feature of chiral molecules: A chiral molecule typically contains a carbon atom bonded to four different groups, known as a chiral center or stereocenter.

-Evaluate the given statements: Analyze each statement to determine if it accurately describes chirality.
-The first statement is incorrect because chirality is not limited to molecules with only carbon and hydrogen.
-The second statement is incorrect because chirality is not determined by double bonds, which typically lead to geometric isomerism, not chirality.
+Clarify the misconception about chirality and symmetry: A chiral molecule does not have a plane of symmetry, which distinguishes it from achiral molecules that do have such symmetry.

-Focus on the third statement: The third statement correctly associates chirality with the ability of a molecule to rotate plane-polarized light.
-This optical activity is a characteristic of chiral molecules, as each enantiomer will rotate light in opposite directions.
+Explain the optical activity of chiral molecules: Chiral molecules can rotate plane-polarized light, a property known as optical activity, which is a result of their asymmetry.

 Watch next